Bbrnn/CTF/Net-force-CTFs/Javascript/Level104.md

 ![image](https://github.com/user-attachments/assets/264b95b0-3a58-4910-b1dd-18881a3f2a0d)

-THIS IS THE DECODED RESULT.It seems to be a html form.
+THIS IS THE DECODED STRING.It seems to be a html form.
 Now ,I think I understand how it is a javascript protection.

 ![image](https://github.com/user-attachments/assets/a163c73e-01d3-4fd1-b99a-fa2fcab7b11b)
 ![image](https://github.com/user-attachments/assets/9a59ada9-3992-404a-a558-b614c26c5f27)